-In this area of study students investigate how business ideas are created and how conditions can be fostered for new business ideas to emerge.
-Students explore some of the issues that need to be considered before a business can be established.
+In this area of study students investigate the concept of entrepreneurship.
+They consider how business ideas are created and how conditions can be fostered for new business ideas to emerge.
+New business ideas come from a range of sources, such as identifying a gap in the market, technological developments and changing customer needs.
+Students explore some of the considerations to be made before a business can be established as well as the importance of businesses to the national economy and social wellbeing.